mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 * [Online Tutorial/Demo][]
 [Online Tutorial/Demo]:

 Here are the validators that are included in this libary.
-Add the className to any input and then create a new [FormValidator][] and these will automatically be applied.
-See [FormValidator:add][] on how to add your own.
+Add the className to any input and then create a new [Form.Validator][] and these will automatically be applied.
+See [Form.Validator:add][] on how to add your own.

 Validator: validate-no-space {#Validators:validate-no-space}
 ------------------------------------------